ClementDaniel/Rainforest/Rainforest/Rainforest/README.md

 ### Container Security
 - **Slim base image**: Minimal attack surface (~5MB)
 - **Non-root user**: Container runs as unprivileged user.
-You can dicide to be more specfic on giving the user an ID(uid 1000)
+You can decide to be more specfic on giving the user an ID(uid 1000)
 - **Image scanning**: ECR scans on push for vulnerabilities not currently setup
 - **Image lifecycle**: Automatic cleanup of old images (keeps last 4)